Marketing Plan Definition

 Marketing Action Plan

-Examples: While a marketing plan is an important part of your business plan, every business should update its marketing plan regularly.
+A marketing plan is an important part of your overall business plan, and every business should update its marketing plan regularly.
+This will help guide your marketing efforts each year, and ensure that the marketing strategy you use lines up with the goals and plans you've made for the business.